Redis server by default is not password protected.

 CONFIG SET requirepass "12345"

-requirepass is an configuration parameter for changing the password.
+requirepass is a configuration parameter for changing the password.
 It is not required to have a downtime and changes the password at runtime.
-This will set the password for redis server for current access only. if we restart the server, changes are lost.
+This will set the password for the redis server for current access only. if we restart the server, changes are lost.

-To save this changes and run below command
+To save these changes and run the below command

 CONFIG REWRITE